mhindery/mh-structlog/README.md

-# Structlog logging
+# MH-Structlog

-Setup the python logging system using structlog.
-This module configures both structlog and the standard library logging module.
-So your code can either use a structlog logger or keep working with the standard logging library.
-This way all third-party packages that is producing logs (which use the stdlib logging module) will follow your logging setup to generate structured logging.
+This package is used to setup the python logging system in combination with structlog.
+It configures both structlog and the standard library logging module, so your code can either use a structlog logger (which is recommended) or keep working with the standard logging library.
+This way all third-party packages that are producing logs (which use the stdlib logging module) will follow your logging setup and you will always output structured logging.

+It is a fairly opinionated setup but has some configuration options to influence the behaviour.
+The two output log formats are either pretty-printing (for interactive views) or json.
+It includes optional reporting to Sentry, and can also log to a file.

 ## Usage